What is a total experience strategy?

 Business Development Benefits

 When human experience is at the heart of decision-making within an organization, they are better preparing to participate in the growing experience economy.
-Identifying and building optimal human experiences has led to the development of “human-centred design” (IDEO.org, 2015).
+Identifying and building optimal human experiences has led to developing “human-centred design” (IDEO.org, 2015).
 Such solution design strategies place people’s desires at the start of the design process.
 Thus, companies can create highly competitive solutions on multiple levels.
 First, as more hopes, needs and wants are identified and satisfied, a human-centred solution will increase customer loyalty.
 Secondly, combining the four main experience fields to solve these human desires helps companies develop unique, complex solutions that are hard to tease apart and copy(Burke, 2020).
-Having a competitive edge that is difficult to replicate creates a sustainable advantage over firms with siloed experience teams that develop quickly replicable solutions.
+Finally, having a competitive edge that is difficult to replicate creates a sustainable advantage over firms with siloed experience teams that develop quickly replicable solutions.

 What new business models might emerge?